vtrbtf/resume/RESUME.md

 ## ThoughtWorks
 #### Senior Software Consultant _[2017/2018]_
 Development of variety of API governance and security solutions for a big American retail company, working as a consultant, temporarily working in San Francisco.
-SRE-like role but with no specific title.
+I had a SRE-like role but with no specific title.

-- OAuth 2 and OIDC protocols client and server development
+- OAuth 2 and OIDC protocols client and server development/implementation.
-- Company wide API Gateway's provisioning
+- Company wide API Gateway's provisioning.
-- Heavily usage of Pivotal Cloud Foundry, Azure and OpenStack all running both NodeJS and Java services
+- Heavily usage of Pivotal Cloud Foundry, Azure and OpenStack all running both NodeJS and Java services.

-### Software Consultant _[2016/2017]_
+#### Software Consultant _[2016/2017]_
 Contributed to internal projects, mainly working on building an open source CMS, for 6 months.
 After that, I started to work for a NA retail client, mainly developing and maintaining internal APIs.

 - DevOps culture and Continuous Deployment